CULTURAL AWARENESS & COMMUNITY BUILDING

 Cultural Awareness

 CCI recognizes the significance of holding space to affirm the complexities of identities and celebrate the richness of cultural heritages, as well as the importance of examining and naming the ways that underrepresented communities have been marginalized in society, both historically and presently.
 We do not relegate any cultural heritage to only a single month.
-Rather, the university acknowledges and appreciates cultural heritages every day with programs and services that support equity and inclusion.
-This deliberate practice facilitates the university's intentional commitment to infusing equity-mindedness, cultural responsiveness, and inclusive excellence throughout the campus fabric.
+Rather, we acknowledge and appreciate cultural heritages every day with programs and services that support equity and inclusion.
+This deliberate practice facilitates the university's strategic vision as a place for all.
 Heritage months are essential to Georgia State’s effort to build a community of care where the campus community feels a sense of value, belonging and opportunity to thrive.

 Panther Welcome Events